Pivotal tests for relevant differences in the second order dynamics of functional time series: Proof of

 where the last inequality follows from an application of Jensen's inequality to the integral since $\gamma >1$, and from Tonelli's theorem, which allows to interchange the expectation and integral.
 Continuity of the Hilbert-Schmid inner product with respect to the product topology on $\mathcal{H} \otimes \mathcal{H}$ and the Cauchy-Schwarz inequality imply for the integrand of \eqref{eq:approxint2}

-where $\ldm{}{\flo{\eta T}}$ is as defined in \eqref{eq:ldm}.
-The statement in \eqref{eq:limmT} then follows from \autoref{lem:approx} in the Appendix together with \eqref{eq:Hsnorm} and \eqref{eq:approxint2}.
+where $\ldm{}{\flo{\eta T}}$ is defined in \eqref{eq:ldm}. \eqref{eq:limmT} then follows from \autoref{lem:approx} in the Appendix together with \eqref{eq:Hsnorm} and \eqref{eq:approxint2}.
 Next, write the real part of a complex random variable as a linear combination with its conjugate and apply the triangle inequality to find